Registrars service delivery

 ii).
 National standard: 95% of non-coronial deaths registered within five days of receipt of the required paperwork from the medical examiner.

 iii).
-80% of deaths after post mortem (excluding inquest cases) registered within sevendays of occurrence.
+80% of deaths after post mortem (excluding inquest cases) registered within seven days of occurrence.

 iii).
-National standard: 95% of deaths registered within 24 hrs of receipt of coroner’s certificate after inquest.
+National standard: 95% of deaths registered within 24 hours of receipt of coroner’s certificate after inquest.

 Average waiting times